 - We are going to derive a few relations. - Many of the derivations are based on dimensional analysis.
-So, I invite you to dust your notes. - Let me remind you a few derived (and base) quantities that we will use.
+So, I invite you to dust your notes. - At this point, let me remind you a few base and derived quantities that we will use.